Enterprise-Neurosystem/Best-Practices/README.md

 This repository will be used to keep track of meetings and discussions in the working group of governance for the enterprise neurosystem platform, and the files presented in the meetings.

-The goal of the governance team is to present a set of easy to use/understand standards that will not impede code development.
+The goal of the governance team is to expand upon the Community Charter with a set of working guidelines and onboarding materials for technical contributors.

 # Governance team members
 - Audrey Reznik - Governance lead - Red Hat